Active Fire Maps: Real-Time Forest Fires

 So in near real-time, decision-makers have at their fingertips critical information for saving money and preserving life.

 But which active fire maps can you track wildfires in real-time?
 And which wildfires web services, shapefiles, and KML/KMZ are available?

 Also, what satellites are tracking forest fires in near real-time?
 And how can you see this satellite imagery for yourself?

 READ MORE: 15 Free Satellite Imagery Data Sources

 1. Google Earth Pro

 Google Earth Pro is a handy tool that helps you sight-see the planet.
 And the best part is that it’s never a cloudy day.
 Even though the imagery is usually less than a year old, chances are that you won’t see a forest fire in the application.
-But really, all it takes a bit of legwork to get started.
+But really, all it takes is a bit of legwork to get started.

 First, download the latest active fire data from NASA.
 Next, drag and drop the KMZ into Google Earth Pro.
 As you can see above, the latest forest fires will pop up with fire symbols.
-If you want to see a snapshot of the fire, your best chance is using a Landsat scene from the USGS Earth Explorer.
+If you want to see a snapshot of the fire, your best chance is to use a Landsat scene from the USGS Earth Explorer.

 If you downloaded the correct date and time, you should be able to see the forest fire.
-As you can see below, here is a satellite view from the December 2017 wildfires in California.
+As you can see below, here is a satellite view of the December 2017 wildfires in California.